Zero-True/zero-true/README.md

   <a href="" target="_blank"><strong>Discord</strong></a> <!-- Add Discord link or change -->
 </p>

-## What is Zero True?
+## What is Zero-True?

-Zero True is a Python and SQL reactive computational notebook able to create beautiful and professional data-driven applications.
+Zero-True is a Python and SQL reactive computational notebook able to create beautiful and professional data-driven applications.
 Designed to foster collaboration and improve data accessibility, it offers a rich UI library and an intelligent code parser.
 Publish your apps with confidence and with ease.